16. Pre-Shared Key Protection

 • The domain tag is the string that the encoding DomainParticipant propagates during Participant Discovery, and matches the value of its dds.domain_participant.domain_tag property.

 • The pre-shared secret identifier is an index that selects a single key from a configuration that specifies multiple pre-shared keys.
-In particular, the pre-shared secret id matches the <ID> value specified as part of the dds.sec.crypto.rtps_psk_secret_passphrase property.
+In particular, the pre-shared secret id matches the <passphrase_id> value specified as part of the dds.sec.crypto.rtps_psk_secret_passphrase property.

-• There is no NULL terminator at the end of the concatenated strings that we use as input for the SHA256 algorithm.
+• There is no NULL terminator at the end of the concatenated strings that we use as input for the hashing algorithm.
 There is also no NULL terminator at the end of the DomainId and DomainTag strings.

 Note